jgordon/axioms/axioms/14 Space.md

 - `(lts x y s)`: x is less than y on scale s.
 - `(leqs x y s)`: x is less than or equal to y on scale s.

-Among the constraints on the arguments of "lts" and "leqs" is the constraint that x and y are components of s.
+Among the constraints on the arguments of `lts` and `leqs` is the constraint that x and y are components of s.

 By defining frameworks only in terms of scales, or partial orderings, rather